stylemistake/runner/README.md

 ## 4. Example

-This example is a real world script, which automates setup of a Laravel
+This example is a real world script, which automates the initial setup of Laravel project environment:
-project:

 ```bash
 #!/bin/bash